AmurS/ESP8266-Gado/README.md

 # ESP8266 with Grafana and InfluxDB

-The shit you setup for your glorious Grafana Dashboard.
+The ghetto way to setup an IoT for your glorious Grafana Dashboard.

 ## Getting Started